Early Childhood Studies, Bachelor of Science

 Fingerprinting/Criminal Background Check Requirements for Child Care Programs and Public Schools

-Fingerprinting and background checks are also required for some field experiences in the public schools, such as those associated with CD 2540 and ER 4290, and for student teaching.
+Fingerprinting and background checks are also required for some field experiences in the public schools, such as those associated with CD 3400 and ER 4290, and for student teaching.
 School districts make final decisions about which field experiences will require a criminal background check.
 The results of the background check will be reported to and held by the district, so students may be required to complete a separate background check for each district in which they have a field experience placement.
-Questions about fingerprinting and criminal background checks for field experiences in public schools should be directed to the course instructor or, for student teaching experiences, to the Office of Teacher Certification.
-(See also the Teacher Education and Clinical Experiences section of this catalog.)
+Questions about fingerprinting and criminal background checks for field experiences in public schools should be directed to the course instructor or, for student teaching experiences, to the Office of Educator Preparation.
+(See also the Educator Preparation section of the catalog.)

 Center for Young Children and Families